How to apply

 • Language test (if relevant)

 • Personal statement (this should provide any other required information in support of the application, such as evidence of previous academic or professional experience that qualifies you for the programme (projects; placements; voluntary work etc).
 You should state the reasons why you selected this programme and what benefit you hope to achieve through successful completion of the programme.
 The statement should include information about lab techniques you have used and research projects in which you have been involved.
-The statement should not be longer than one A4 page)
+The statement should not be longer than one A4 page).
+It should be uploaded as an additional document on the application portal.

 • Reference 1 (should be from an academic who has a knowledge of your academic ability from your most recent study/programme)